 Innovation and cooperation

 The Swedish iron and steel industry is already climate-efficient by international standards, but that’s not enough.
-For this reason, the HYBRIT initiative was started by SSAB, LKAB and Vattenfall, with financial support from the Swedish Energy Agency.
+For this reason, the HYBRIT initiative was started by SSAB, LKAB and Vattenfall, receiving financial support from the Swedish Energy Agency and EU’s Innovationfund for different parts of the initiative.
 The goal is a unified, unique value chain, from mine to fossil-free steel.
 The steel industry currently accounts for about ten percent of Sweden’s carbon dioxide emissions and seven percent of the global emissions.
 We will change this, thanks to our ongoing research and innovation.

 The first fossil-free steel in the world in 2026

-Alongside the development of the pilot direct reduction pilot, we are preparing the next step, a demonstration plant that we are planning to commission in 2025.
+Alongside the development of the pilot direct reduction pilot, we are preparing the next step, a demonstration plant that we are planning to commission to make fossil free steel available to the market in 2026.
 Here, a fossil-free value chain from iron ore pellets to steel will be demonstrated for the first time on a large scale.